-* Knight’s full suit of plate armor was really popular at the end of the 14th century throughout Europe when metal plates began to replace brigandines.
-This is the elder brother of brilliant tournament armor, not so artsy, but extremely reliable.
+- Knight’s full suit of armor was really popular at the end of the 14th century throughout Europe when metal plates began to replace brigandines.
+This is the elder brother of brilliant tournament armor, not so artsy, but extremely reliable

-* Milanese full suit of plate armour were popular during 15th century and you can recognize it by its functional smooth and sleek outlines even at corrugations.
-Moreover, its really large pauldrons protected the armpits better than any other plate armor did.
+- Milanese full suit of armor were popular during 15th century and you can recognize it by its functional smooth and sleek outlines even at corrugations.
+Moreover, its really large pauldrons protected the armpits better than any other armor did

-* Gothic full suit of plate armor was a typical representant of the chic and brutal 15th century armor school.
+- Gothic full suit of armor was a typical representant of the chic and brutal 15th century armor school.
 Usually, it consisted of the sallet helmet and armpits protection with separate plates, mainly discs.
-One of the main features of German Gothic full armor was lots of corrugation which made armor plates more rigid but elastic at the same time.
+One of the main features of German gothic full armor was lots of corrugation which made armor plates more rigid but elastic at the same time

-* Greenwich armour appeared due to the ambitions of Henry VIII and Royal Almain Armoury he founded.
+- Greenwich armor appeared due to the ambitions of Henry VIII and Royal Almain Armoury he founded.
 This Incredibly beautiful decorated tournament armor suits imitated fashion clothing and were based on Milanese and Maximilian armoury schools.
 Then and now it is not only an armor, but also a work of art.
-Clearly, if you are wearing one of these — you are not a common person.
+Clearly, if you are wearing one of these — you are not a common person

-* Japanese armour was samurai version of full combat armor suit.
+- Japanese armor was samurai version of full combat armor suit.
 It was fundamentally different from European one consisting of many small iron, leather plates or their combination connected to each other by cords and rivets.
-It was substantially more lightweight than west armors as samurai had to be able not only to fight and ride a horse, but also do archery.
+It was substantially more lightweight than west armors as samurai had to be able not only to fight and ride a horse, but also do archery

 Suits of armor parts

-* Arms armour — shoulder and elbow armor, gauntlets/gloves, bracers.
+- Arms armor — shoulder and elbow armor, gauntlets/gloves, bracers

 Let us also remind you about such important elements as gambesons and other underarmor.
 Using this entire metallic splendor will be much more comfortable with them.
 If you do not have one, Steel Mastery is happy and ready to provide you a wide range of comfortable, high-quality gambesons that your new suit of armor fits perfectly on.

-In addition, in case you already own a full suit armor but would like to replace some outworn or damaged elements, we will gladly help you to replenish your suit to its best.
-Visit our Head armor, Arms armor, Hands armor, Body harness, Legs armor and Foot armor pages to find the elements you want or contact us directly via email [email protected].
+In addition, in case you already own a full suit armor, but would like to replace some outworn or damaged elements, we will gladly help you to replenish your suit to its best.
+Visit our head armor, arm armor, hand armor, body armor, leg armor and foot armor pages to find the elements you want or contact us directly via email [email protected]

 Why full suits of armor by Steel Mastery?